Listerfehrda

 Listerfehrda is a village and a former municipality in Wittenberg district in Saxony-Anhalt, Germany.
 Since 1 January 2011, it is part of the town Zahna-Elster.
 Before that the municipality belonged to the administrative municipality (Verwaltungsgemeinschaft) of Elbaue-Fläming.

+History

+From 1815 to 1944, Listerfehrda was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

+After World War II, Listerfehrda was incorporated into the Province (since 1947, State) of Saxony-Anhalt from 1945 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
+Since 1990, Listerfehrda has been part of Saxony-Anhalt, since 2011 as a part of Zahna-Elster.

 Geography

 Listerfehrda lies about 17 km southeast of Lutherstadt Wittenberg on the Elbe.

 Economy and transportation

 Federal Highway (Bundesstraße) B 187 between Wittenberg and Jessen runs right through the community.